calaldees/blog/arcadeCabinet/README.md

 ### JPAC - Players 1 and 2

-Wire kick harness for buttons 5 + 6 to supergun
+Wire kick harness for buttons 5 + 6 to supergun DB9 (see supergun pinout documentation)

 ### IPAC-2 - Players 3 and 4